 If you’re eloping on the Nevada side of Lake Tahoe, you can fill out a marriage application online here!
 Afterwards, you must appear in person at the county clerk’s office, located at 175 Highway 50 in Stateline, Nevada.
 If you live in Nevada, you can do this at any office in the state!
 If you’re traveling for your elopement, make sure to arrive at Lake Tahoe with enough time to grab your marriage license.
 There is no waiting period, so you can go right from the county clerk to your ceremony, but it’s always best to give yourself an extra day or two!
 You can apply for a marriage license up to a year in advance, and will need to bring a photo ID and $60 when you visit the county clerk.

 Towering overlooks, blue-green water, and even a century old castle can be found at Emerald Bay!
 Located within Emerald Bay State Park, this area holds tons of overlooks that you can drive right up to, as well as hikes of varying lengths that offer different vantage points of the bay.
+An Emerald Bay wedding has so many options for great photos!
+There are waterfalls views, forest views, high up mountain views and of course amazing lake views!
 On the beach, you can rent a kayak or a stand up paddle-board and explore the water!
 Sunrises and sunsets at Emerald Bay will take your breath away, and this is just one of the many amazing places to elope in Lake Tahoe.

 To elope in Lake Tahoe, you will need to obtain a special use permit.
 Even if your ceremony is just the two of you!
 You definitely don’t want to be hassled by a park ranger on your elopement day, so make sure to apply with plenty of time left before the big day.
 You can find permit information for Emerald Bay here, along with a phone number to call for more info!